kyma-project/telemetry-manager/docs/user/gateways.md

 ![Gateways-Istio](assets/gateways-istio.drawio.svg)

-Clients being in the Istio service mesh will transparently communicate to the Gateway using mTLS.
-Clients not leveraging Istio will still be able to communicate in plain text mode.
+Clients in the Istio service mesh transparently communicate to the gateway with mTLS.
+Clients that don't use Istio can communicate with the gateway in plain text mode.
 The same pattern applies for the communication to the backends running in the cluster.
-External clusters will use the configuration as specified in the Pipelines output section.
+External clusters use the configuration as specified in the pipelines output section.